 Your steering system keeps you in a straight line and in control of your vehicle.
 An inability to change direction can leave you unable to avoid a serious accident.

-Poor suspension can damage the integrity of your car.
+Poor or faulty suspension can damage the integrity of your car.
 This can increase tyre wear as well as your running costs (fuel usage and general repair bills)!

-If your exhaust isn’t working properly, you may see an increase in emissions output.
-This contributes to thousands of needless deaths in the UK every year!
-More importantly, your exhaust system could be pumping Carbon Monoxide into your cabin.
+If your exhaust isn't working properly, you may see an increase in emissions output.
+This contributes to thousands of needless deaths in the UK every year.
+Your exhaust system could be pumping Carbon Monoxide into your cabin.
 The last thing you want is to breathe in this silent and deadly killer or any unnecessary exhaust fumes.

 How Do You Safety Check a Car Yourself?